 (Images via moriza and gmonster25)

 Biophony is an important element of environmental stability, and with the widespread problem of noise pollution harming animals and stressing humans, scientists are looking for answers.
-The Polytechnic University of Valencia, Spain is convinced that sonic cloaks are the remedy to too much noise.
+The Polytechnic University of Valencia, Spain is convinced that sonic cloaks are the remedy to camouflage too much noise.
 Ostensibly, this will encourage people to repopulate cities, reducing suburban sprawl, but what happens if your neighbor’s apartment is on fire and you’re blissfully sleeping through the screams?

 Rich people